The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 1

-Step 1: Identify the formula for minimum sample size calculation.
-The formula is: , where is the z-score corresponding to the confidence level, is the population standard deviation, and is the margin of error.
+Step 1: Calculate the sample mean (x̄) using the provided data set.
+Add all the scores together and divide by the number of scores (12).
+The formula is x̄ = (Σx) / n.

+Step 2: Identify the population standard deviation (σ), which is given as 108, and the sample size (n), which is 12.

-Step 2: Determine the z-score for a 95% confidence level.
-For a 95% confidence level, the z-score is approximately 1.96.
-This value is derived from standard normal distribution tables.
+Step 3: Determine the z-value corresponding to a 90% confidence level.
+For a 90% confidence interval, the z-value is approximately 1.645 (from the standard normal distribution table).

-Step 3: Substitute the given values into the formula.
-The population standard deviation is 108, and the margin of error is 10.
-Plug these values into the formula: .

-Step 4: Simplify the expression inside the parentheses.
-First, calculate .
-Then square the result to find the value of .
+Step 4: Calculate the margin of error (E) using the formula E = z * (σ / √n).
+Substitute the values for z, σ, and n into the formula.

+Step 5: Construct the confidence interval using the formula: Confidence Interval = x̄ ± E. Interpret the results by explaining that the interval provides a range within which the true population mean is likely to fall with 90% confidence.

 Verified video answer for a similar problem: